Khongchai/web-spirograph/README.md

 # WASM

-Why Rust-WASM and not just JavaScript?
+Why Rust-WASM and not just JavaScript, you may ask.

 After having profiled multiple times (like a lot), WASM seems to gives better results when dealing with lower iterations.
 With larger iterations (~500,000 or more), JavaScript's JIT compiler comes in and steals the victory.
 With globalTimeStep being an option, and most combinations of cycloidSpeedScale result in iterations less than the limit that I found, I see it fitting that we go with Rust for this small calculation util.

 Hopefully, future improvements made to WASM will also give this function some performance boost as well.

 The wasm modules can be in charge of finding out how many points we need to draw, and the positions for each of the points.
-Had we not moved the rendering to WebGL, this wouldn't have been possible, as we would have needed to call a `draw` method within each loop.
+Had we not moved the rendering to WebGL, this wouldn't have been possible.
+We would have needed to call a `draw` method within each loop.
 But now that we don't, we can do this:

 ```rs
 // shortened version of calc_lines/lib.rs